cibinmathew/awshealth/README.md

 Features
 --------

-  - Get list of EC2 instances and running status.
+  - Get list of EC2 instances and running status of a particular AWS region.
   - Configurable support for ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables and region.